Oklahoma Student Loan Authority Review (OSLA)

 Also note that if your loans are serviced by OSLA, during a natural disaster you receive forbearance helping you with grace time of 90 days.

 How to contact OSLA?

-If you would like to contact OSLA for discussing the federal student loans, this can be done in a number of ways such as online, phone, mail and fax.
+If you would like to contact OSLA for discussing federal student loans, this can be done in several ways such as online, phone, mail, and fax.

 The Oklahoma Student Loan Authority can be reached in the following ways -